Our Procurement Process

 - The Procurement Department evaluates all bids for compliance and subcontracting requirements if applicable.

-- Sealed bids are reviewed by the appropriate City Department and a recommendation is made.
+- Sealed bids are opened publicly and reviewed by the Procurement Department and a recommendation is made by an independent evaluation committee.

 - Contract is reviewed by the city attorney, awarded, and fully executed.
 Note: In some cases, the contract must be voted on by the Mayor and City Council